A rapidly mixing Markov chain from any gapped quantum many-body system

 For a local Hamiltonian of the type we consider we have $\|H\|=O(\mathrm{poly}(n))$ and so Eqs.~(\ref{eq:mixtime},\ref{eq:sens}) give a polynomial upper bound on the mixing time of the MH chain.
 Since each step of the chain makes use of a ratio $\pi(y)/\pi(x)$, this constitutes an efficient reduction from sampling to computing (ratios of) probabilities.
 In other words, we obtain a positive answer to $\textbf{Q2}$ for sign-problem free Hamiltonians \footnote{We note that a different efficient reduction from sampling to computing probabilities was previously known for this family of Hamiltonians \cite{aharonov2003adiabatic, bravyiterhal}.}.
 If we further specialize to frustration-free and sign-problem free Hamiltonians then the requisite ratios of probabilities can be computed efficiently~\cite{bravyiterhal} and we get a partial answer to $\textbf{Q1}$ as well.

 Unfortunately, for more general local Hamiltonians---those that may not be sign-problem free--- it is unknown whether the sensitivity $s$ admits a polynomial upper bound in terms of $n$ and $1/\gamma$, and significant differences may thwart this approach altogether.
 In the sign-problem free case the Perron Frobenius theorem implies that the ground state amplitudes $\langle x|\psi\rangle$ are nonnegative in the computational basis.
 For more general local Hamiltonians the entries of the ground state wavefunction may have nontrivial relative phases, but the MH chain ignores this information.
 Indeed, this chain only depends on the ratios of probabilities $\pi(y)/\pi(x)$.
-For these reasons it appears unlikely that the MH chain can be shown to mix rapidly for general gapped local Hamiltonians.
+For these reasons it appears unlikely that the MH chain can be shown to mix rapidly for general local Hamiltonians with an inverse polynomial spectral gap.

 To proceed, we use a quantum-to-classical mapping based on a proposal from Ref.~\cite{ten1995proof} which was originally introduced to circumvent the fermionic sign problem in Quantum Monte Carlo simulations \cite{foulkes2001quantum, becca2017quantum}.
 This construction maps any $k$-local $n$-qubit Hamiltonian $H$ with real matrix elements, unique ground state $\psi$, and a spectral gap $\gamma$ to a new $n$-qubit Hamiltonian $F$---defined in Eq.~\eqref{fixed_node_def}---such that: (i) $F$ and $H$ have the same ground state $\psi$, (ii) the spectral gap of $F$ is at least $\gamma$, and (iii) the Hamiltonian $F$ is sign-problem free, modulo a simple basis change, see Section \ref{subs:markov_chain} for details.
 Following Ref.~\cite{ten1995proof} we refer to $F$ as a {\em fixed-node} Hamiltonian.
 Importantly, matrix elements of $F$ are efficiently computable given an efficient subroutine for computing the ratio of amplitudes